Vizuri/openshift-cicd-pipeline/exercises/Exercise-1/index.md

     >Note: Click on the **Advanced** button and click on the link: **Proceed to ocpws.kee.vizuri.com (unsafe)**

-You have four projects pre-created for you
+You have four projects pre-created for you (*Under My Projects on the right*)

 * CICD - Tools needed for CICD Pipeline
     * anchore - Container Scanning Service